 Enroute from Jerusalem through the Gush Etzion settlement block, the guide will explain the history and current status of these Israeli communities, considered illegal under international law.

 Hebron is the only city in the West Bank that has a large part of it (20%) still under direct Israeli control, and is the only urban Palestinian area with Jewish settlements in its old city center.
 I70,000 Palestinians and over 600 settlers live in Hebron.
 Hundreds of soldiers and policemen are in charge of protecting the settlers, and enforcing an odd mix of Israeli and military law.
 As a result, Hebron is one of the epicenters of the Occupation.

 A briefing about the history of the conflict and Hebron in particular will be given by your guide on the way from Jerusalem.
-The tour will enter the settlement of Kiryat Arba, on the edge of Hebron.
+If an Israeli guide is with the group, then the tour will enter the settlement of Kiryat Arba, on the edge of Hebron.
+Palestinian guides are not permitted to enter.
 The visit will include Baruch Goldstein's tomb, part of the Meir Kahana tourism park in Kiryat Arba.
 Baruch Goldstein was an Israeli (Jewish) physician who in 1994 murdered 29 Muslims and wounded 125 during prayer in the Issac Hall at Abraham's Tomb.
 Kiriyat Arba is a rapidly growing settlement suburb of Hebron with about 8,000 Jewish residents.